Helen Street police station

 Helen Street police station, also known as Govan police station, in the Craigton (greater Govan) district of Glasgow, is the most secure police station in Scotland.
-It is used for example for detaining suspects arrested under the Terrorism Act.

-The fortified station, situated just south of the M8 motorway, is operated by Police Scotland, and is the base of the Major Crime and Terrorism Investigation Unit for Scotland.
+The fortified station, situated just south of the M8 motorway, is operated by Police Scotland (the successor to Strathclyde Police).
+While having the functions of a typical local policing base with a counter for public enquiries and assistance, it is additionally the base of the Major Crime and Terrorism Investigation Unit for Scotland and can be used, for example, for detaining suspects arrested under the Terrorism Act.